 The Internet of Things also proves helpful in ITIL, which is a set of Information Technology service management, an important detail, since InformationTechnology departments are called on to do more and more in a globe that is getting increasingly digital, with more and more reliance on wireless networks.

-Blockchain, that is being increasingly used as a more secure and efficient method of data processing and transaction, is a natural beneficiary of Internet of Things technology.
+Blockchain, which is being increasingly used as a more secure and efficient method of data processing and transaction, is a natural beneficiary of Internet of Things technology.

-All of should expect to see Internet of Things and Blockchain coming together more often in the future.
+All us should expect to see the Internet of Things and Blockchain coming together more often in the future.

 But how do different companies and industries apply the IoT or the Internet of Things for making things more efficient?